 Day 7: Friday 20 June, Akureyri – Lake Mývatn

 - Time at leisure to explore Lake Mývatn’s nature trail

 This morning we journey to Lake Mývatn, set in an area of diverse volcanic activity with examples of all volcanic structures, including a huge explosive crater, Hverfjall, pseudocraters, and Dimmuborgir (‘Dark Castles’), a lava lake drained to expose huge lava stacks.
-It is a landscape of mountains torn apart by volcanic activity and volcanoes whose old lava flows after many years are still hot.
+It is a landscape of mountains torn apart by volcanic activity and volcanoes whose old lava flows are still hot after many years.
 Steam rises from the ground everywhere, including from the tops of mountains.
 There are hot, bubbling mud pools along with gushing, hissing steam vents; this area sits astride the Continental Rift System.